 The definition of the modern workforce is changing and with millennials playing the strongest role in ruling the business world, the employee expectations from the top-level management are shifting.
 Nevertheless, today’s working generation is a lot different from what the employees used to be 10 years back.
 Knowledge workers and the field-force are becoming more responsibility-oriented and production-driven with a tendency to get more done in less time.
 Today’s workforce believes in leading a fulfilling day with complete work-life balance without compromising on work efficiency, performance, and timeliness.
 No wonder, telecommuting as a concept is gaining momentum with each passing day.

 In simplest terms, ‘telecommuting’ is the ability to complete office works from anywhere and anytime, without having to physically be present in the office premise or building.
 Also known as e-commuting, telecommuting offers the much-needed flexibility to employees and enables them to work from anywhere outside the brick-and-mortar office space – be it from home, be it from somewhere while traveling or from various other places like a coffee shop, a library, a hotel room or even from a children’s park!
-The employees while working remotely keep in touch with the co-workers, teams, managers, and customers via telecommunication links like phone calls, webcams, faxes, distant conferencing, emails and instant messaging apps and so on.
+The employees while working remotely keep in touch with the co-workers, teams, managers, and customers via telecommunication links like phone calls, webcams, online fax services, distant conferencing, emails and instant messaging app and so on.
 Thanks to the advanced mobile communication technologies and smart devices that have made telecommuting come a long way in driving modern workforces.

 With an increasing number of employees who prefer agility and flexibility at work, telecommuting or the concept of remote work is gaining popularity in organizations belonging to high-tech, financial, transportation and communications industries.
 Several forward-thinking and progressive companies are embracing telecommuting options as one of their core business strategies, 3 names to reckon with are Dell, Xerox, and Aetna.
 A very extensive study and survey report made by OWL Labs reveals the following statistics about telecommuting: